luftj/pytuisim/README.md

 * colour coding key for noise output. in 5 dB(A) steps from 0 = <45 to 6 = >75dB(A)

 ### geometry.json
 Contains geomtries for the different objects, see the provided sample for syntax.
+All units are in metres.
+Positive Y is east, positive Y is north (when camera is below table)
 The rotational centre is at (0,0).
 Use the ID 0 to provide a default geometry for all not specifically described TUIO objects